Hiltingbury

 Hiltingbury is an area within the Borough of Eastleigh in Hampshire, England.
-There are two electoral wards representing Hiltingbury, returning a total of four councillors to the Borough Council.
+There is one electoral ward representing Hiltingbury, returning a total of three councillors to the Borough Council.

 Education

 Hiltingbury Junior and Infant Schools share the same campus.
 The junior school opened in 1967, initially with six classes serving 201 children; today there are twelve classes, with 396 children.
 The infant school has nine classrooms, and takes on a maximum of 90 Year R children each year in three reception classes.